ifmeorg/ifme/README.md

 License
 -------

-The source code is licensed under the Apache License.
-For more information see http://www.apache.org/licenses/ or LICENSE.txt.
+The source code is licensed under GNU AGPLv3.
+For more information see http://www.gnu.org/licenses/agpl-3.0.txt or LICENSE.txt.